Royal-Navy/design-system/packages/react-component-library/README.md

 ## `<GlobalStyleProvider />`

 This context provider component applies global Royal Navy Design System styles to your application (resets, normalize and fonts).
 You should wrap the root of your app in this component.

+### Theming

+By default the `GlobalStyleProvider` will use the `lightTheme` exported by the `@royalnavy/design-tokens` package.
+You can create your own themes by injecting your own custom token set via the `theme` prop.

 ## Hooks